Under the Sea: A Descendants Story Coming to Disney Channel

 David Bukach/Disney Channel

+According to the network, Mal and Uma will face off in "an epic underwater showdown" in a brand new live-action short-form special, featuring appearances from Gil and Harry; it also promises "dazzling visual effects" and "high-energy" music and dance numbers.
+Under the Sea: A Descendants Story will air Friday, Sept.
+28, at 7:50 p.m., and immediately after its premiere, the 10-minute short will be available to watch on the DisneyNOW app and Disney Channel VOD.

-According to a press release, Descendants 3 is still slated to premiere in the summer of 2019.
+As previously announced, Descendants 3 is scheduled to premiere in the summer of 2019.
 "By adding a modern twist to Disney's most treasured heritage properties, the world of Descendants has become an instant classic," network president Gary Marsh said last year.
 "We're thrilled that the creative team that conceived and launched this global phenomenon is back to dive deeper into these characters and the imaginative world from which they come."

 Watch E!
 News weeknights at 2am E| 11pm P, only on E!